 The world is getting back to a new normal, but some of us are still staying close to home.
 If you have established some reading routines at home during the last year, you know that it’s helped bring a sense of calm to your home.
 If you haven’t, there’s no time like the present to start reading daily with your children of all ages.
 From babies to grade-school kids, we’ve collected some expert advice along with some great ideas to make reading routines fun and calming in your home.

-Experts Recommend Storytelling Rituals and Routines
+Experts Recommend Storytelling Rituals and Reading Routines

 Dr. Dianne Gerard Ph.D. helped many people on Kauai regain their perspective and sense of safety by recommending rituals following Hurricane Iniki.
-She expressed that people remember their bedtime routines and rituals into adulthood.
+She expressed that people remember their reading routines and bedtime rituals into adulthood.
 Books and story time is a calming activity that can make babies and children feel comforted and reassured.